vibhadawar/Classification-ml/README.md

 We welcome contributions from the community to make this repository better.
 To contribute, follow these steps:
 1. Fork this repository to your GitHub account.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
+3. Then stage your changes: `git add . `.
-3. Commit your changes with descriptive commit messages: `git commit -am 'Add feature: description'`.
+4. Commit your changes with descriptive commit messages: `git commit -m 'feat : description'`.
-4. Push your changes to your fork: `git push origin feature-name`.
+5. Push your changes to your fork: `git push origin feature-name`.
-5. Open a pull request on the original repository, describing your changes.
+6. Open a pull request on the original repository, describing your changes.